-The gutter dripped and the rain drops rapped hard on the kitchen window.
+The gutter dripped and the raindrops rapped hard on the kitchen window.
 My eyes were already open.
 The bedsheets felt cold and damp.
 The shutters in the living room rattled with the wind gusts.
 I’ve been staring at the dark ceiling for nearly three hours.
 I sat up.
 Sleep was busy somewhere else.

 Another rotten night.

 I thought of the woman with begging eyes.
 She came into the ER, during my shift.
-She had fever, and severe abdominal pain.
+She had a fever and severe abdominal pain.
 I guessed her secret right away.
 Her deep ocean green eyes betrayed her, I could read in them.
 Everyone could… That she had attempted abortion.
 Bleeding and in pain, she got down on her knees and pleaded.
-Immediately I got her a bed, and called a trustworthy gynecologist I knew.
+Immediately I got her a bed and called a trustworthy gynecologist I knew.
 I trusted him to keep his mouth shut.
 I trusted that a human life was more important to him than law.

 I was wrong.

 Nevertheless, I started her on antibiotics and enough painkillers.
 I refused to make a blood test.
 If it was positive, she’d go to jail.
 Maybe she would anyway… If she’d survive, that is… I had Rose, the head nurse, look after her.

 I cannot just watch and wait for her to die, that’s what I told her, and that’s what I told the head medic.